Sequim, Washington

-The city and the surrounding area are particularly known for the commercial cultivation of lavender, supported by the unique climate.
-It makes Sequim the "Lavender Capital of North America", rivaled only in France.
-The area is also known for its Dungeness crab.
+Sequim and the surrounding area are particularly known for the commercial cultivation of lavender, supported by the unique climate.
+The city is nicknamed the "Lavender Capital of North America".
+The area is also known for its Dungeness crab, named for the nearby Dungeness Spit.

-Sequim is pronounced as one syllable, with the e elided: "skwim".
-The name developed from the Klallam language.
+Etymology

+The name Sequim is derived from the Klallam word sxʷčkʷíyəŋ, which means "hunting ground" or "place for going to shoot".
+It was adopted as the name of the settlement in 1879, with the spelling replacing the earlier "Seguim".
+The historic translation of "quiet waters" was disproven in 2010 by linguist Timothy Montler, who had researched the Klallam language and interviewed elders of the Jamestown S'Klallam Tribe.
+Sequim is pronounced as one syllable, with the e elided: "skwim"; a common mispronounciation is "see-kwim".

 History

-Aboriginal inhabitants
+Indigenous inhabitants

 Fossils discovered in the late 1970s – at a dig near Sequim known as the Manis Mastodon site, by Carl Gustafson, an archaeologist at Washington State University – included a mastodon bone with an embedded bone point, evidencing the presence of hunters in the area about 14,000 years ago.
 According to Michael R. Waters, an archaeologist at Texas A&M University, this is the first hunting weapon found that dates to the pre-Clovis period.

 The S'Klallam tribe had inhabited the region prior to the arrival of the first Europeans.
 S'Klallam means "the strong people".
 The band of S'Klallam Indians disbanded into their own individual federally recognized tribes in the early 1900s.
 The local tribe is the Jamestown S'Klallam tribe, named after one of their early leaders, Lord James Balch.
 According to other tales, the town Sequim in S'Klallam means "a place for going to shoot", which represents the abundance of game and wildlife of the area.
+Archeological excavation during construction of the U.S. Route 101 bypass in the 1990s found artifacts that were dated between 6000 to 8000 years before present.